pramnora/Linode/README.md

 >>timedatectl set-timezone 'Europe/London'

-...next, check the date/time is correct...
+...next, check the date/time is correct...(by looking at your own computer clock)...does the date as listed below match...?

 >>root@hostname~: date
 >>Fri 1st Oct 2021 06:17:14 AM BST